bluccino/bluccino-pico/README.md

    <img src="./doc/image/pico-main-api.jpg" width="400">
 </p>
 <p align="center">
-   Figure 3: Eight treasures - the Pico-API main functions
+   Figure 3: Eight treasures - the main Pico-API member functions
 </p>

 The API data structure is defined in `pico/api.h` as a structure of function